-Note that shading denotes the zonal wind anomaly Blue shades: Easterly anomalies Red shades: Westerly anomalies Westerly anomalies continued across most of the equatorial Pacific with easterly anomalies across the tropical Atlantic Ocean weakening.
-Easterly anomalies across the Indian Ocean strengthened.
-The off-equatorial cyclone in the northern hemisphere has weakened.
+Note that shading denotes the zonal wind anomaly

+Blue shades: Easterly anomalies

+Red shades: Westerly anomalies

+Westerly anomalies continued across most of the equatorial central Pacific with easterly anomalies in the Indian Ocean shifting slightly eastward across

+The off-equatorial cyclones (C) have shifted slightly eastward during the last five days.

-200-hPa Zonal Wind Anomalies (m s-1) CDAS 200-hPa U Anoms.
-(5N-5S)16JUL2010 1AUG2010 16AUG2010 25 1SEP2010 20 15 10 BSEP2010 5 10CT2010 160CT2010 1NOV2010 16NOV2010 1DEC2010 16DEC2010 Longitude 1 BOW 140W 160E Westerly anomalies (orange/red shading) represent anomalous west-to-east flow Easterly anomalies (blue shading) represent anomalous east-to-west flow Westerly anomalies persisted across a large area from the Maritime Continent to the central Pacific (black solid box) since early July.
+200-hPa Zonal Wind Anomalies (m s-1)

+Westerly anomalies (orange/red shading) represent anomalous west-toeast flow

+Easterly anomalies (blue shading) represent anomalous east-to-west flow

+Westerly anomalies persisted across a large area from the Maritime Continent to the central Pacific (black solid box) since early July.
 Eastward propagation of westerly anomalies in August and September were not associated with the MJO.

 In early October, westerly anomalies strengthened considerably associated with MJO activity and an eastward extension of these anomalies is evident.
-During November, westerly anomalies increased episodically from 140W to 80W.

-Easterly anomalies were enhanced across the Indian Ocean with evidence of tropical intraseasonal variations.
-Time
+Most recently, easterly anomalies have shifted east towards the Date Line.

-Weekly Heat Content Evolution in the Equatorial Pacific EQ.
-Upper-Ocean Heat Anoms. (deg C)
+Weekly Heat Content Evolution in the Equatorial Pacific

-From January through March 2010, heat content anomalies remained above-average for much of the period.
+From January through March 2010, heat content anomalies remained aboveaverage for much of the period.

 From December 2009 - February 2010 two ocean Kelvin waves contributed to the change in heat content across the eastern Pacific (last two dashed black lines).

 During April 2010 heat content anomalies decreased across the Pacific in association with the upwelling phase of a Kelvin wave and later during the early summer due to the development of La Nina.

 Currently, negative heat content anomalies extend across the central and eastern Pacific with positive anomalies in the western Pacific.
-Longitude Time

-MJO Index -- Information • The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).
+MJO Index -- Information

+• The MJO index illustrated on the next several slides is the CPC version of the Wheeler and Hendon index (2004, hereafter WH2004).

 Wheeler M. and H. Hendon, 2004: An All-Season Real-Time Multivariate MJO Index: Development of an Index for Monitoring and Prediction, Monthly Weather Review, 132, 1917-1932.

 • The methodology is very similar to that described in WH2004 but does not include the linear removal of ENSO variability associated with a sea surface temperature index.
 The methodology is consistent with that outlined by the U.S. CLIVAR MJO Working Group.

 Gottschalck et al. 2010: A Framework for Assessing Operational Madden-Julian Oscillation Forecasts: A CLIVAR MJO Working Group Project, Bull.
 Amer.
 Met.
-Soc., 91, 1247-1258. • The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).
+Soc., 91, 1247-1258.

+• The index is based on a combined Empirical Orthogonal Function (EOF) analysis using fields of near-equatorially-averaged 850-hPa and 200-hPa zonal wind and outgoing longwave radiation (OLR).